stevenjlho/leetcode/solutions/206. Reverse Linked List/README.md

  * @return {ListNode}
  */
 var reverseList = function (head) {
-  // Base case: if the list is empty or has only one node, return head. if (head === null || head.next === null) {
+  // Base case for empty list or single node if (head === null || head.next === null) {
     return head;
   }

-  // Recursively reverse the rest of the list starting from the second node. let newHead = reverseList(head.next);
+  // Recursively reverse from the second node onward let newHead = reverseList(head.next);

-  // Rewire the current node's next node's next pointer back to the current node. head.next.next = head;
+  // Rewire the link to point back to the current node head.next.next = head;

-  // Clear the current node's next pointer. head.next = null;
+  // Clear the current node's next pointer to avoid a cycle head.next = null;

-  // Return the new head of the reversed list. return newHead;
+  // Return the new head of the reversed list return newHead;
 };
 ```